nucleuscloud/neosync/docs/docs/transformers/system.md

 ### Transform Int64 Phone Number\{#transform-int64-phone-number}

-The transform int64 phone transformer can anonymize an existing phone number or completely generate a new one.
+Anonymizes an existing phone number or completely generate a new one.
 By default, the transform int64 phone number transformer generates a random 10 digit phone number.

-For example, the following input value:
-`7829828714`

-Would produce the following output value:
-`5698437232`

 You can see we generated a new phone integer value that can be used as an integer phone number.
 Also, note that we don't include hyphens in this transformer since the output type is an `integer`.

 **#Configurations**

-Depending on your validations, you may want to configure the output phone number.

 | Name           | Description                                                                                            | Default | Example Input | Example Output |
 | -------------- | ------------------------------------------------------------------------------------------------------ | ------- | ------------- | -------------- |
 | PreserveLength | Preserve Length will ensure that the output phone number is the same length as the input phone number. | false   | 892387786243  | 2903748675392  |

 **Examples**

-Here are some possible example output values:

 | PreserveLength | Example Input | Example Output |
 | -------------- | ------------- | -------------- |